jtablesaw/tablesaw/README.md

 * More specialized column types and operations: (lat/lon, time interval, money)

 ### Plotting
 You can't understand a dataset unless you can _see_ it.
-Tablesaw currently supports numerous plot types:
+Tablesaw currently supports a variety of plot types:
 * Scatter
 * Line
 * Vertical Bar